 Similar to Windows 11, Windows 10 scrollbar also remains hidden when inactive.
-The scrollbars reappear when you move your mouse, and when you keep your mouse away, scrollbars automatically hide.
+The scrollbars reappear when you move your mouse, and when you keep your mouse away, the scrollbars automatically hide.
 If you find this behavior annoying, Microsoft has provided the option in Settings to always show scrollbars in Store apps.

-For your information only, Microsoft had added the ability to disable hiding scrollbars in Windows Store apps in the April 2018 Update.
+For your information only, Microsoft added the ability to disable hiding scrollbars in Windows Store apps in the April 2018 Update.
 If your PC uses Windows 10 April 2018 update or later build, preventing Windows from automatically hiding scrollbars is easy.

 How to Always Display ScrollBars in Windows 10?